-During 2020 the members of the Acquisitions and Divestitures Committee were Johan Molin (Chairman of the Committee), Claes Boustedt and Helena Stjernholm.
+During 2021 the members of the Acquisitions and Divestitures Committee were Johan Molin (Chairman of the Committee), Claes Boustedt and Helena Stjernholm.
 The purpose of the Committee is to provide a better process for preparing major or strategically important acquisitions and divestitures for Board decisions.
 The Committee meets on an ad hoc basis, at the request of the President and CEO in consultation with the Chairman of the Board.

-During 2020 the Acquisitions and Divestitures Committee held eight meetings and reviewed matters mostly related to the separation and potential distribution and listing of the Sandvik Materials Technology business area, the acquisitions of DSI Underground, CGTech, Miranda Tools' business, Allied Construction Products and QCT as well as the divestiture of Sandvik's Exploration business.
+During 2021 the Acquisitions and Divestitures Committee held ten meetings.
+The Committee reviewed matters mostly related to the separation and potential distribution and listing of the Sandvik Materials Technology business area, as well as the acquisitions of DWFritz Automation, CNC Software and Cambrio.